 Millenials/GenY (b.
 1981-1996) are the plugged-in generation; blogging, emailing and texting are as natural as breathing.
 They value achievement, competition, diversity and radical innovation.

 GenZ (b.
-Still being defined) are the digital natives; flexibiiliity, self-reliance and personal freedom comprise their work ethic.
+1997 – 2012) are the digital natives; flexibility, self-reliance and personal freedom comprise their work ethic.
 They value uniqueness, authenticity, creativity and shareability.
+This generation is the most diverse of all.

-By considering the DNA and differences between generations, we learn to appreciate the values and attitudes that make the differences matter.*Age ranges indicated are estimates based on various academic sources
+By considering the DNA and differences between generations, we learn to appreciate the values and attitudes that make the differences matter.*Age ranges indicated are estimates based on various global research and academic sources

 Top 10 Considerations for Leading Across Generations